If you’re interested in joining the Initiative as a member, please email the Initiative Chair, Mary-Elizabeth Gifford.

 Mary-Elizabeth Gifford, EVP, Psyence, United States

-Mary-Elizabeth Gifford is EVP for CSR at Psyence, a public biomedicine company that works to set the standard for psilocybin and other natural psychedelics.
-Her background is rooted at the intersection of plant remedies, regenerative agriculture, and health justice.
-She joined Psyence from a Washington, D.C., nonprofit, The Center for Mind-Body Medicine, global experts in healing population-wide trauma.
-She’s led the Board of Directors of Demeter-USA, the U.S.D.A.-authorized certifier of Biodynamic farmlands, and served on the Board of The Center for Responsible Travel.
-A graduate of Brown University, she had a post-graduate year studying the History of Mind-Body Medicine at Harvard.
+Mary-Elizabeth Gifford is Executive Vice President at Psyence Group, a public biopharmaceutical company with a focus on medicinal nature-derived psilocybin.
+Her work is rooted at the intersection of regenerative agriculture, public health, and mental wellness.
+She joined Psyence in 2020 from the nonprofit Center for Mind-Body Medicine, global experts in population-wide trauma healing.
+She’s led the board of directors of Demeter-USA, the U.S.D.A.-authorized certifier of Biodynamic farmlands, and served on the board of The Center for Responsible Travel.
+A graduate of Brown University, Mary-Elizabeth had a post-graduate year studying the History of Mind-Body Medicine at Harvard.
+She lives in Washington, D.C., with her family and is a contributing writer at Lucid News.